a2ys/learning-cpp/README.md

 ### Pointers to Structure

-- **_(Unsolved_)** Write a program that uses a pointer to a structure to dynamically allocate memory for a single `Person` structure.
+- Write a program that uses a pointer to a structure to dynamically allocate memory for a single `Person` structure.
 Allow the user to input the person's details.

 ## Unions